ShashankRaoCoding/Ideate2D/README.md

 Important Disclaimers:

 - Use at Your Own Risk
-- No Warranty: The author, and any contributors to this repository are not responsible for any errors, omissions, or damages resulting from the use or misuse of the software.
+- No Warranty: The author, and any contributors to this repository are not responsible for any errors, negligence, omissions, or damages resulting from the use or misuse of the software.
 - By using this software, you agree to assume all risks associated with its use.